alexpolt/alexpolt.github.io/src/perspective.md

   because we only have 100% of visual acuity at a small window in the center - [foveal system][f] - that is only 2&deg; in size.
 Here is a *WebGl2* demo that tries to simulate the behaviour.

+  Also this is a good to place to recommend two books on visual perception:
+  [Sensation and Perception: An Integrated Approach][book1] by Harvey Richard Schiffman and [Sensation and Perception][book2] by E. Bruce Goldstein.

 <div class="shader" id="shader0" js="" fn="" style="width: 70%">
 <ul><li class="canvas">Canvas</li><li class="vs">VS</li><li class="ps">PS</li></ul>